Maryland Divorce and Family Law Attorney

 A divorce case has many different components to it which may include filing the Complaint, going through what’s called the “discovery” process, negotiating a settlement agreement, and attending various hearings.
 It is important to know your rights and understand each and every component.

-GROUNDS FOR DIVORCE IN THE STATE OF MARYLAND
+GROUNDS FOR AN ABSOLUTE DIVORCE IN THE STATE OF MARYLAND

 JURISDICTION FOR FILING FOR DIVORCE